HashCoin Price Tops $0.0001 (HSC)

-HashCoin (CURRENCY:HSC) traded 3.4% lower against the U.S. dollar during the twenty-four hour period ending at 22:00 PM ET on May 2nd.
-One HashCoin coin can now be bought for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-HashCoin has a market cap of $1.07 million and approximately $155,090.00 worth of HashCoin was traded on exchanges in the last 24 hours.
-During the last week, HashCoin has traded 6.5% higher against the U.S. dollar.
+HashCoin (CURRENCY:HSC) traded up 41.5% against the dollar during the 1 day period ending at 10:00 AM Eastern on May 9th.
+During the last week, HashCoin has traded 48.3% higher against the dollar.
+One HashCoin coin can currently be purchased for about $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+HashCoin has a total market cap of $1.59 million and approximately $1.72 million worth of HashCoin was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.